ptemarvelde/dp-timeseries/README.md

 This starts a docker container which automatically install all dependencies for a run on CPU. <br>

-For running without Docker it is easiest to create a new conda environment and install dependencies for the model you want to run. (can be found in `docker/model/requirements.txt`)
+For running without Docker it is easiest to create a new conda environment and install dependencies for the model you want to run. (can be found in `docker/[GS-WGAN|DP-CGAN|eval]/requirements.txt`) Or in the respective model's README.
 <br> !
-### GS-WGAN
-Instructions for running GS-WGAN are on the repo containing the original implementation: https://github.com/DingfanChen/GS-WGAN <br>

-### DP-CGAN
-The implementation of DP-CGAN (from https://github.com/frhrdr/dp-merf) is a bit less nice to use. <br>
-Changes to the configuration need to be made in `dp-merf/dpcgan/dp_cgan_reference_im.py` after that it can be run using Docker or:
->python dp_cgan_reference_im.py

 ## Evaluating
 During a training run intermediate samples (for DP-CGAN) or generators (for GS-WGAN) will be saved.<br>